-This amendment presents the result of the HPC's evaluation of the proposed Potomac Overlook Historic District (35-157), Bethesda.
+This amendment presents the result of the Planning Board and County Council's evaluation of the Potomac Overlook Historic District (35-157), Bethesda.
 In November 2021, the Planning Board listed the district in the Locational Atlas and Index of Historic Sites and recommended designation in the Master Plan for Historic Preservation.
-The listing of the property in the Locational Atlas and Index of Historic Sites protects the resource from demolition or substantial alteration under §24-A10, the Moratorium on Demolitions and Substantial Alterations, until review of the amendment by the County Council.
-If designated in the Master Plan of Historic Preservation by the County Council, the resource would be protected by the Historic Resources Preservation Ordinance, §24A of the Montgomery County Code.
+The County Council approved this amendment to the Master Plan for Historic Preservation to list the properties as a Master Plan Historic District.
+Therefore, the resources are protected by the Historic Preservation Ordinance, §24A of the Montgomery County Code